cookpad/terraform-aws-eks/README.md

 ![.github/workflows/ci.yml](https://github.com/cookpad/terraform-aws-eks/workflows/.github/workflows/ci.yml/badge.svg)

-This repo contains a set of Terraform modules that can be used to provision a Elastic Kubernetes (EKS) cluster on AWS.
+This repo contains a set of Terraform modules that can be used to provision an Elastic Kubernetes (EKS) cluster on AWS.

 This module provides a way to provision an EKS cluster based on the current best practices employed by Cookpad's Global SRE team.

 ## Using this module

-The root module deploys a fully working EKS cluster in it's own isolated network, the IAM resources required for the cluster to operate and a single pool of worker nodes.
+The root module deploys a fully working EKS cluster in its own isolated network, the IAM resources required for the cluster to operate and a single pool of worker nodes.